Biden rescinds abortion restrictions on US foreign aid

 “While we are relieved to see a halt to this dangerous policy, there is much more work to do to mitigate the damage we have witnessed.
 Rescinding the Global Gag Rule is just a first step,” it said.
 “Millions of women still don’t have access to safe abortion care because of restrictive laws, cost, stigma, a lack of trained providers, or other unnecessary barriers, such as mandatory waiting periods or misleading information.”

-Anti-abortion groups were equally as strident in the condemnation.
+Anti-abortion groups and lawmakers were equally as strident in their condemnation.

+“U.S. foreign policy — and the foreign entities we fund with billions of dollars in grant money — should consistently affirm, care for, and tangibly assist women and children — including unborn baby girls and boys,” said Rep. Chris Smith, R-N.J., who has been one of the most vocal abortion opponents in Congress.

 “Funneling U.S. tax dollars to abortion groups overseas is an abhorrent practice that flies in the face of the ‘unity’ Joe Biden and Kamala Harris promised to inspire,” said Marjorie Dannenfelser, the president of the Susan B. Anthony List, which seeks to elect anti-abortion candidates to Congress and other offices.